dirceuBarquette/Assets/README.md

 + by date (or a range of dates separated by a space)
 + by type of operation (COMPRA or VENDA)

-Say you want only tickers filtered by WEGE3 and ABEV3, you can first
+Let's say that you only want tickers filtered by WEGE3 and ABEV3, you can first do as following

 ```console
 1 - Filtrar por ticker(s).
 Ex.: ABCD3, ABCD3 EFGH4 KLMN11